pyx-partners/dmgd/README.md

  * Permissioned Participants

-   Prova can enforce only authorized validators and accounts.
+   DMG can enforce only authorized validators and accounts.

  * Trusted Technology

-   Prova is based on mature blockchain technologies.
+   DMG is based on mature blockchain technologies.

-   The implementation is derived from [btcd](https://github.com/btcsuite/btcd).
+   The implementation is derived from [Prova](https://github.com/BitGo/prova) and [btcd](https://github.com/btcsuite/btcd).

 It downloads, validates, and serves a block chain using consensus rules for block acceptance.
 It includes a full block validation testing framework.